Rajspeaks/Machine-Learning-approach-to-Bengali-corpus-Name-Entity-Recognition-testing-using-BNLP/README.md

-# Bengali Corpus Named Entity Recognition using BNLP
+# Machine Learning approach to Bengali Corpus NER using BNLP

-This is a mini project on Bengali corpus Named Entity Recognition from BNLP (Bengali Natural Language Processing) Toolkit under the mentorship of Prof. Sandipan Ganguly, Heritage Institute of Technology, Kolkata-India.
+This is a mini project on Bengali corpus NER or Named Entity Recognition from BNLP (Bengali Natural Language Processing) Toolkit under the mentorship of Prof. Sandipan Ganguly, Heritage Institute of Technology, Kolkata-India.

 ### What is BNLP?